River Wharfe: Water levels

 A serious flood in 1686 carried away a number of bridges and buildings.

 Natural history

 Fauna

-More than 230 species of bird have been observed along the river valley including red grouse, stonechat, whinchat, golden plover, pied flycatcher, redstart, wood warbler, common sandpiper, grey wagtail, dipper, tawny owl, sparrowhawk, greater spotted woodpecker, nuthatch, treecreeper and, in wetter places, common snipe and woodcock, chiffchaff, willow warbler, garden warbler, and twite.
+More than 230 species of bird have been observed along the river valley including red grouse, stonechat, whinchat, golden plover, pied flycatcher, redstart, wood warbler, common sandpiper, grey wagtail, dipper, tawny owl, sparrowhawk, great spotted woodpecker, nuthatch, treecreeper and, in wetter places, common snipe and woodcock, chiffchaff, willow warbler, garden warbler, and twite.

 The Wharfe has populations of signal crayfish and the few white-clawed crayfish remaining are at great risk.
 The river is also home to a colony of fine-lined pea mussels.
 The creature is mostly congregated in rivers in Wales and central and southern England; the presence of the mussels in the Wharfe has been noted as a "considerable outpost".

 There are populations of rabbit, red fox, grey squirrel, otter, water voles and deer.

 Flora

 Ferns found here include wall rue, maidenhair spleenwort, brittle bladder-fern, Hart's-tongue and hard shield-fern.
 In Upper Wharfedale the scars and screes support a range of plants including the alpine cinquefoil and hoary whitlowgrass.
 Also to be found are lesser meadow-rue, goldenrod, scabious and bloody crane's-bill with, to a lesser extent, mountain melick, limestone fern, wood crane's-bill and melancholy thistle, green spleenwort, wall lettuce and hairy stonecrop.

 Lower down the valley, species including alpine cinquefoil, lily-of-the-valley, mountain melick and herb paris, blue sesleria, common valerian and wild angelica.
 The limestone outcrops have uncommon species including rock whitebeam and Solomon's seal as well as bird's-eye primrose, butterwort, rockrose, dropwort and limestone bedstraw.

 The limestone pavements of the area are a habitat for several species usually confined to woodlands, such as dog's mercury, wood anemone and ramsons.
 Rarer species to be found in the grikes include baneberry and downy currant.
 Ferns in the moist grikes include rigid buckler-fern.
 Also to be found are alternate-leaved golden saxifrage, reed canary-grass and stone bramble.

 Some of the inaccessible cliffs are home to ledge dwelling flora including mosses and liverworts, such as red leskea, sharp rock-bristle and the very rare Zygodon gracilis.
 The ledges also support woodrush, polypody and water avens, purple saxifrage, yellow saxifrage, hoary whitlowgrass and roseroot.

 Blue moor-grass can also be found, with sheep's-fescue and herbs such as thyme, salad burnet and common rock-rose.
 There is wild thyme, common milkwort, fairy flax, bird's-foot trefoil, autumn gentian, harebell, eyebright.

 Species of tree and shrub include ash, downy birch, hazel, hawthorn, yew and rowan.
 In the woods shrubs such as wild privet and spindle can be found.
 More rare is dark red helleborine.